 I have a copy of my logo format guide in PDF format and what I do is simply click and drop a copy of it into every batch of logo files that I send to a client.
 There’s no need to create an individual guide for each client — you can use the same file over and over again.
 Here’s a copy of the guide I created: LogoFormatGuide.pdf

 I would suggest creating a copy that you can send your own clients.
-Or, if you purchase my logo design guide, you’ll be given a free template that you can easily add your own logo and contact information to.
+Or, if you enroll in my Logo Design Academy you’ll be given access to a blank copy that you can place your own branding on.

 For every logo design project, I like to create a dedicated folder for all of the files.
 Within that folder there’s more folders that neatly break down and organize all of the files.
 Here’s a graphic to demonstrate how I like to structure logo files…